HELPING OUR CLIENTS ACHIEVE THEIR INDIVIDUAL CYCLING GOALS BY ADAPTING TRAINING TECHNIQUES AS APPLIED IN THE WORLD OF PROFESSIONAL CYCLING

 As busy professionals, time management can be challenging.
 As result, we end up cramming in a ride before or after work or jump on a smart-trainer for a quick virtual workout.
 By the weekend, we often struggle keeping up at faster group rides, feel fatigued and eventually end up discouraged.

 Whether you are a beginner, seasoned rider or elite racer, training rigor is critical but more importantly, training correctly, requires experience and professional guidance.

 My aim is to help you identify and develop your optimal cycling ability through experiential coaching techniques enabled by training software and my own professional racing experience.
 Our holistic approach will help you see improvement in not only your physical ability but we will also help you improve your mental agility in preparing yourself for goal events.
 Optional tactical coaching and education will enable you to fully enjoy and develop your cycling capabilities in all areas with personal encouragement and professional support throughout your journey with us.

-As former professional cyclist with participation in international cycling monuments such as "De Ronde van Vlaanderen" and Liege-Bastogne-Liege, I have studied the sport of cycling for more than 30 years.
-Having had mentorship throughout my own professional racing career from world class coaches and athletes, I have experienced first hand the value in having professional support in training preparation for goal events.
-My passion for cycling and mentorship, in combination with my post cycling career in management consulting, allows me to offer you a differentiated experience, professionally structured and hands on in helping you become fitter and stronger.
+As former professional cyclist, with participation in international cycling monuments such as the Tour of Flanders and Liege-Bastogne-Liege, I have studied the sport of cycling for more than 30 years.
+Having had mentorship throughout my own professional racing career from world class coaches and athletes, I have experienced the value in having professional support in training preparation for goal events.
+My passion for cycling and mentorship, in combination with my post cycling career in management consulting, allows me to offer you a differentiated experience, professionally structured in helping you become fitter and stronger.